You might want to start with a clean Blood folder

 This is the sound number used in mapedit.

-Is the pitch at which the sound is played.
-Make
+Is the pitch at which the sound is played. (doesn't seem to do much)

 The format: